Are you feeling more down than usual? You’re not alone.

 The long months of the pandemic have posed one unprecedented challenge after another, providing little time for respite for people suffering from mental health difficulties.

 More people are suffering from mental health challenges, too.
-The Centers for Disease Control and Prevention reported that more people were suffering from anxiety and depression disorders this year than in 2019.
+The Centers for Disease Control and Prevention reported that more people were suffering from anxiety and depression disorders in 2020 than in 2019.

 Dr. Gritzenbach said for those who experience suicidal ideology, that loss of hope can be dangerous.
 Those experiencing suicidal thoughts should reach out to a crisis line, she said.
 The National Suicide Prevention Lifeline provides free, confidential, 24/7 support by phone 1-800-273-TALK (8255) or an online chat is also available.

 But for those simply looking for ways to cope and elevate their mood during challenging times, Dr, Gritzenbach suggests regular exercise, getting outside, meditation or mindfulness activities and socialization – even if it’s a regular Zoom call with friends.
-As winter approaches, we might need to get more creative, she said, adding that light therapy boxes can be useful.
+During the winter months, she said creative solutions like light therapy boxes can be useful.

 And regular check-ins with a therapist can help with anxiety and depression.
 Dr. Gritzenbach said most of her patients like the ease of virtual therapy using video calls.
 It makes this important part of health care more accessible, she said.